Lasizwe: Broadcast media

 Lasizwe has made appearances on MTV Base Africa's You Got Got as one of the main presenters, and has presented on SABC 3's The Scoop Africa and SABC 1's The Real Goboza.
 He hosted an outdoor event with Mabala Noise and presented an award at the 2017 South African Hip Hop Awards.
 He was featured in a Nando's TV commercial and on Fanta's TV commercial as their new teen marketing director.
 In late 2017 he became a radio presenter on TouchHD.
 In 2018 he landed a role in hosting e.tv's youth show Craz-e World Live as well as VOOV TV's new show VOOVScoop.

 In May 2019, he secured himself a deal to partner with GAME Stores.
 The deal followed after he had posted a video on his social media platforms that depicted his famed character "Nomatriquency" undergoing an interview for a position at GAME.

 In July 2020, he starred on the Netflix movie, Seriously Single.
 In November 2020, he was the host of the SABC 1 and Telkom music show, Telkom Monate Vibes.

 In September 2021, he partnered with Steers in the #NomatriquencyxSteers campaign that saw his famed character Nomatriquency getting a job at the brand.
 Later that year, he was the host of a Comedy Central Roast spin-off show.

 On 1 April 2022, he starred on the e.tv television series Durban Gen. In that same month, he was nominated for favourite personality at the 2022 DStv Mzansi Viewers' Choice Awards.
 He is also set to make a cameo appearance on the African Netflix series, Savage Beauty.

 In August 2022, Lasizwe won two Prism Awards for his online persona Nomatriquency.
 On 3 September 2022, he hosted the 16th edition of the annual South African Film and Television Awards.

-In September 2023, he was the winner of the second season of Canon’s hit reality TV series, The Perfect Picture.
-In November 2023, he was a cast member on Trevor Noah’s comedy series competition, LOL: Last One Laughing South Africa, where the cast of entertainers compete for a R1 million prize on behalf of the South African charity of their choice.
+In September 2023, he was the winner of the second season of Canon's hit reality TV series, The Perfect Picture.
+In November 2023, he was a cast member on Trevor Noah's comedy series competition, LOL: Last One Laughing South Africa, where the cast of entertainers compete for a R1 million prize on behalf of the South African charity of their choice.

 In May 2024, Lasizwe was part of the panel for the Showmax and Laugh Africa Comedy, Roast of Minnie Dlamini.

 In August 2025, he was nominated at the South Africa Social Media Awards for African Social Media Star of the Year, Most Popular Content Across Platforms and Social Media Personality of the Year.

+In March 2026, he was one of Top 20 winners of the first ever Humaz Top 20 Awards 2026 in recognition of content creation.